Cuba - The Perola Yacht

 The Zapata Swamp

 The Zapata Peninsula is a UNESCO-recognised biosphere reserve in western Cuba.
-A fly fishing wilderness, the Zapata Swamp has vast forests and swamps that cover over 1,668 square miles, with more than 165 migratory species, including the Cuban crocodile.
-The Liveaboard fishes six zones in an area called Gulf of Cazones.
+The Zapata Swamp is a fly fishing wilderness with vast forests and swamps covering over 1,668 square miles, with more than 165 migratory species, including the Cuban crocodile.
+The Liveaboard fishes six zones in an area called the Gulf of Cazones.
 (The same area as the Georgiana when the Georgiana is off duty.)

-Group Rates Only: To book The Perola, a classic 75-foot yacht, you will need to get together a party of six, as the Liveaboard does not mix groups.
+Group Rates Only: To book The Perola, a classic 75-foot yacht, you will need to get together a party of up to six, as the Liveaboard does not mix groups.

 Fly Fishing Zapata Swamp